akshaykamkhalia/Research_paper/README.txt

 Unit selection
 HMM-based

-• Limitations observed in HMM-based speech synthesis:
-• The vocoder
-• The precision of acoustic models
-• The presence of the over-smoothing effect
+â€¢ Limitations observed in HMM-based speech synthesis: â€¢ The vocoder â€¢ The precision of acoustic models â€¢ The presence of the over-smoothing effect

-Approaches to optimize HMM-based TTS:
-• Adjusting vocoder parameters
-• Reducing the size of decision trees
-• Introducing streaming synthesis
-• Applying source code optimizations
+Approaches to optimize HMM-based TTS: â€¢ Adjusting vocoder parameters â€¢ Reducing the size of decision trees â€¢ Introducing streaming synthesis â€¢ Applying source code optimizations